Bayesian Parameter Shift Rule in Variational Quantum Eigensolvers: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 \Cref{fig:ComparisonIsingThreeFive} compares GradCoRe to the baseline methods, SGLBO, Bayes-NFT, EMICoRe, and SubsCoRe.
-Our GradCoRe, which significantly improves upon SGD as shown in \Cref{fig:ComparisonPSRvsBPSR}, establishes itself as the new state-of-the-art, exhibiting faster convergence and achieving lower overall energy.
+Our GradCoRe, which significantly improves upon SGD as shown in \Cref{fig:ComparisonPSRvsBPSR}, establishes itself as the new state-of-the-art, exhibiting faster convergence and achieving lower overall energy (see \Cref{tab:wilcoxon} in~\Cref{sec:A.AdditionalExperimentalResults} for statistical significance test results.
+We also conducted experiments with different $Q$ and $L$, as well as for the Heisenberg Hamiltonian, on which the results are reported in~\Cref{sec:A.AdditionalExperimentalResults}.